Siakap1K/tele/README.md

-in progress coding for my telegram bot
+Install the necessary libraries.
+For Python, you might use python-telegram-bot and requests for interacting with the Telegram API and making HTTP requests.

-pip install python-telegram-bot requests
+'pip install python-telegram-bot requests'